Cjkjvfnby/big-o-easy-as-pie/slides/compare.rst

     y = x**2

-You have much more operations than data
+You have much more operations than data.

 .. code-block:: python